swayvil/check-duplicate-files/README.md

 # check-duplicate-files
 List duplicate files based on their hash signature.
-Optionnaly use "remove" parameter to <ins>move</ins> the duplicates to a folder named "REMOVED".
+Optionally use "remove" parameter to <ins>move</ins> the duplicates to a folder named "REMOVED".

 ## Usage
 ```